Orthelious/PDCP_F19/LectureDrafts/IntellectualProperty.md

 * Ideas and concepts **on their own** do not have copyright
 	*[Why would this be true?]*

-### — Trademarks

-*» What do they protect?*

-* Names, phrases, images that represent a product and distinguish it in commerce.
-* Includes Trade Dress (visual appearance of a product) and Service Marks (Identifies a service as opposed to a product.)
-* Basically, trademarks protect brands.
+## C — Case Studies

-## // Why it's important to understand IP
+Why is it important to understand IP

 ***Your practice will be more successful if you understand:***